The Erie Canal Museum will be offering 5 different walking tours through the summer months of 2025.

 Saturday, August 9 @ 10:30 AM - Downtown Architecture Walking Tour

 Join us for this guided walking tour of historic Downtown Syracuse, exploring how the Erie Canal shaped all aspects of the community, and seeing how the neighborhood has changed since the days when the waterway was its centerpiece.
 This tour begins in the lobby of the Erie Canal Museum and involves about a half mile of walking.
+American Sign Language Interpretation will be available on this tour.

 Saturday, August 16 @ 10:30 AM - Baldwinsville Lock E24 Infrastructure Tour

-This walking tour will focus on the social history of Baldwinsville, infrastructure of the lock and the barge canal, as well as earlier attempts at improving the Seneca River for transportation.
+This walking tour will focus on the social history of Baldwinsville, infrastructure of the lock and the Erie Barge canal, as well as earlier attempts at improving the Seneca River for transportation.
 This tour will begin in the Baldwinsville Village Square AKA Baldwin Canal Park, located between the B'ville Diner and the Seneca River.
 It will include about a half mile of walking.

 Saturday, August 23 @ 10:30 AM - Women on the Water Walking Tour

 This 1 mile-long guided tour between Clinton Square and Fayette Park includes stops at many sites of significant events in the fight for women's rights, with a special focus on Syracuse residents' contributions to the suffrage movement along the Canal.
 This tour begins in the lobby of the Erie Canal Museum.
+American Sign Language interpretation will be available on this tour.